 End finally in sight on multi-million dollar renovation project theater at River Center

-"It's very exciting, to finally see some motion, some action here.
-Make it a little more alive."
-Alysia Guin with River Center management said
+"It's very exciting to finally see some motion, some action here.
+Make it a little more alive," said Alysia Guin, part of the River Centers management.

-Guin says the work began in 2018, but Hurricane Ida and the pandemic caused delays in the construction that was supposed to be finished earlier this year.
+Guin said the work began in 2018, but Hurricane Ida and the pandemic caused delays in the construction which was supposed to finish earlier this year.
 The theater now has larger seats and private VIP sections.

-Organizations like the Baton Rouge Symphony Orchestra had to find other venues to perform during the renovations, and patrons with the symphony can't wait to get back into their home.
+Organizations like the Baton Rouge Symphony Orchestra had to find other venues in which to perform during the renovations, and patrons with the symphony can't wait to get back into their home.

 "We've had patrons that have been calling every season.
 Asking are we back yet?
 Are we back yet?"
 Caty Steward with the Baton Rouge Symphony said.